malczuuu/github-packages-draft/README.md

-# Library hosted on GitHub Pages
+# Github Packages Draft

-This library is an experiment to be hosted on public GitHub Pages.
+Example repository on how to build maven library in GitHub Actions and host it in GitHub Packages.